echogarden-project/echogarden/docs/Tasklist.md

 ## Bugs

-### Audio player
-* In rare situations, the audio player fails when encountering encoded markup (it can't find it in the text).
-Decide what to do when this happens

 ### Phoneme processing
 * IPA -> Kirshenbaum translation is still not completely similar to what is output by eSpeak.
 Also, in rare situations, it outputs characters that are not accepted by eSpeak and eSpeak errors.
-Investigate when that happens and how to improve on this
+Investigate when that happens and how to improve on this.

 ### Segmentation
-* eSpeak workaround for getting markers to work after sentence boundaries fails on some edge cases, especially when the input has special characters.
-Sequences like `**********` or `----------` fail.
+* eSpeak markers fail when given inputs like `**********` or `----------` due to the fact that eSpeak limits output of these special characters to only a few, so only some of the markers are output.

 ### Browser extension
 * Investigate why WebSpeech events sometimes completely stop working in the middle of an utterance for no apparent reason.
 Sometimes this is permanent, until the extension is restarted.
 Is this a browser issue?